dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 non-extension type, it must be sound to consider the representation object as having type `T`.*

-A compile-time error occurs if any direct or indirect superinterface of _DV_ is the type `Name` or a type of the form `Name<...>`. *As usual, subtype cycles are not allowed.*
+A compile-time error occurs if any direct or indirect superinterface of _DV_ denotes the declaration _DV_. *As usual, subtype cycles are not allowed.*

 Assume that _DV_ has two direct or indirect superinterfaces of the form
 <code>W\<T<sub>1</sub>, ..
 T<sub>k</sub>&gt;</code>